Sometimes, and rather unexpectedly, an online bookmaker may close or restrict a customer’s betting account.

 - Behavourial Betting Patterns

-The algorithms within Ladbrokes detect suspicious betting patterns and do not allow potential high-risk accounts to trade, again we agree with this and think it is responsible of Ladbrokes to take steps – although we do think if you are winning fairly it can seem unjust!
+The algorithms within Ladbrokes detect suspicious betting patterns and do not allow potential high-risk accounts to trade, again we agree with this and think it is responsible for Ladbrokes to take steps – although we do think if you are winning fairly it can seem unjust!

 It can be frustrating, annoying and upsetting if your favourite betting account gets banned, closed or blocked.